bartstc/budget_app/README.md

-# budget_app

-A simple application that allows you to arrange a spending plan.
+## A simple application that allows you to arrange a spending plan.
 Coded in vanilla JS ES6.